emmina/Propeller/README.md

 ### `npm run dev`

+Then go inside <strong>client</strong> directory and run the same command.<br>

-After that, in the project directory, you can run:
+After that, go back to the project directory and run:

 ### `npm run dev`